- When our loved ones enter an assisted living facility, what services are they really getting?

 If you have a loved one in assisted living, please do everything you can to watch for any warning signs of elder abuse or neglect.
 These are just as possible in an assisted living facility as they are in a nursing home.

 And if you believe your loved one was injured in an assisted living home, contact me immediately.
+If you’re looking for a tenacious elder abuse lawyer Memphis, TN knows won’t settle for less than your loved one deserves, call Darrell Castle & Associates.
 Right now, as the Frontline investigation points out, a lawsuit is one of the only ways to get justice.
 The conversation is absolutely free.

 (Photo: Miriam Wickett)